carl24k/fight-churn/README.md

 **Note:**
-If you want to run listings from the command line, you also need to setup your Python virtual environment and added the listing code paths to your PYTHONPATH (meaning, set them up the old fashioned way - not using PyCharm.)
+If you want to run listings from the command line, you also need to setup your Python virtual environment and add the listing code paths to your PYTHONPATH (meaning, set them up the old fashioned way - not using PyCharm.)
 Command line setup is not covered in this README at this time (but if you want to add such instructions please contribute!)

-You can also set command line argument in PyCharm, in the Run Configurations setup dialog.
+You can also set command line arguments in PyCharm, in the Run Configurations setup dialog.
 (But IMHO changing the command line arguments in the configuration dialog is more tedious than simply editing them script for this type of use...)

 To see what listings are available to run, peruse the code in the chapter folders below `listing`.
 But note that your